zahinafsar/create-react-nav/README.md

 Create your react app menu bar more easily with ```create-react-nav```

+## Why ```create-react-nav```
+1. You don't need extra dependencies like react-router-dom.
+2. You don't need to write extra code.
+3. Getting more comfort with the navigation system
+4. Super easy to maintain.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install create-react-nav.